CLNet: Complex Input Lightweight Neural Network designed for Massive MIMO CSI Feedback: CLNet Design

-A typical deep learning neural network is designed based on real-valued inputs, operations, and representations.
-How to best cope with complex-valued inputs is yet an open question in the machine learning community~\cite{dcomplex}.
-CSI is complex-valued channel coefficients, all of the existing DL-based methods for wireless communication or wireless sensing systems separate the real and imaginary parts of the complex-valued signals, treat them as two independent channels of an image as input, and perform mixed convolutions around the real and imaginary parts of multiple signals, which may destroy the original physical property of each complex-valued channel coefficient.
-Specifically, as Figure~\ref{f:input} (b) depicts, a conventional $3 \times 3$ kernel size entangles the real and imaginary parts of neighboring elements in $\textit{\textbf{H}}_{a}$, and as a result, the 9 complex values are interpolated as one synthesized value.
-In such way, the real and imaginary parts of the same complex-valued signal are decoupled during the convolution process, thus losing the original physical information carried by the channel matrix.
+where $N$ is the number of signal paths. $a_{k}(t)$ and $\theta_{k}(t)$ indicate the signal attenuation and propagation phase rotation of the $k$-th path at time $t$ respectively.
+The BS relies the physical meaning of CSI, the norm of real and imaginary part describes the channel's attenuation to signal and the ratio of the real and the imaginary part describes the channel's phase rotation to the signal, to conduct the beamforming.

-To tackle such an issue, CLNet devises a specific input layer, which utilizes a $1\times1$ point-wise convolution to couple the real and imaginary parts of the same channel coefficient.
-The forged complex-valued input layer employs multiple $1\times1$ convolutional filters to encode the real and imaginary parts of each complex-valued element in $\textit{\textbf{H}}_{a}$ with respective learnable weights.
+Since a typical deep learning neural network is designed based on real-valued inputs, operations, and representations.
+Existing DL-based CSI feedback methods simply separate the real and imaginary parts of the complex-valued as two independent channels of an image as the neural network input, which may destroy the original physical property of each complex-valued channel coefficient.
+Specifically, as Figure~\ref{f:input} (a) depicts, a conventional $3 \times 3$ kernel size entangles the real and imaginary parts of neighboring elements in $\textit{\textbf{H}}_{a}$, and as a result, the 9 complex CSI are interpolated as one synthesized value.